 Hollow Rocks (targets abs, especially lower abs)

-To outsiders, this traditional gymnastics move looks like a fairly easy, sort-of funny rocking motion.
+To outsiders, this traditional gymnastics move looks like a fairly easy, sort of funny rocking motion.
 But when you do it for yourself, you will find that it’s incredibly difficult, and also incredibly effective.

 You initially struggle with rocking because of a “flat” spot at your lower back.
 It is crucial that you are engaging your lower abs to round out the lumbar arch (the flat spot of your back that makes rocking so difficult).
 Start by practicing hollow rocks for two minutes at a time, concentrating on pulling the lower abs in to effectively round out the lower back.
+If this is too challenging to start, you can do a modified version where you hug and hold your knees into your chest and roll back and forth that way.

 Superman (targets back, especially erector spinae)

 This simple exercise engages the back muscles and emphasizes the strength relationship between your back & your protruding limbs.
-The Superman exercise could be described as the opposite version of Hollow Rocks.
+The

-Windshield wipers (targets obliques)
+Windshield wipers (targets the obliques)

 Lie on your back and extend your legs upwards, making an “L” shape with your body.
 Then, keeping your back glued to the floor, lower your legs down to the right, back up to the middle, then down to the left, making a “windshield wiper” motion with your legs.